CampagneLaboratory/variationanalysis/compiling.md

 ## How to compile

 To build the project [Maven](https://maven.apache.org) 3.2+ is required.
-Maven is a Java tool, so you must have[Java 1.8+](http://www.oracle.com/technetwork/java/javase/downloads/index.html) installed in order to proceed.
+Maven is a Java tool, so you must have [Java 1.8+](http://www.oracle.com/technetwork/java/javase/downloads/index.html) installed in order to proceed.

 To check your local Maven installation, type the following in a terminal or in a command prompt:
 ```sh